 HMRC - OT19200 - PRT: Appendices - Deferral Of PRT Returns

+Introduction & Board’s powers

 The following paper was issued to UKOITC, BRINDEX and OTAC 19 May 1999.
 It provides guidance as to how OTO will operate the deferral of returns legislation in practice.
 The legislation was enacted in FA99.

 DEFERRAL OF RETURNS UNDER PARAGRAPHS 2 AND 5 OF SCHEDULE 2 OIL TAXATION ACT 1975